216k155/luxcore-node/README.md

 luxcore-node start
 ```

 Note: For your convenience, we distribute bitcoind binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Litecoin Core with additional indexing](https://github.com/lux-project/luxcore-lux).
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Luxcoin Core with additional indexing](https://github.com/lux-project/luxcore-lux).

 ## Prerequisites